afrocatmusic/userscripts/README.md

 I'm also very new to github :D

 ## [MBz Youtube Music Lookup](https://github.com/afrocatmusic/userscripts/blob/main/MBz-YouTube-Music-Lookup.user.js)
 Adds a button to any MusicBrainz release page.
-Pressing the button opens a new [Youtube Music](https://music.youtube.com/) tab and searches for the artist and title of that release.
+Pressing the button opens a new [Youtube Music](https://music.youtube.com/) tab and searches for the barcode of that release.
+If the release has no barcode, it will search for the artist and title of that release.

 ## [Harmony Youtube Music Lookup](https://github.com/afrocatmusic/userscripts/blob/main/Harmony-YouTube-Music-Lookup.user.js)
 Adds a "Youtube Music Lookup" link to any [Harmony](https://harmony.pulsewidth.org.uk/) release page with search parameters of the currently loaded release.